map5nl/map5topo.nl/docs/src/data.md

 The table-SQL can be found here: https://github.com/map5nl/map5topo/tree/main/tools/etl/sql/map5/tables.

-Each table in the map5 schema has a simlar setup, i.e. columns:
+Each table in the map5 schema has a similar setup, i.e. columns:

 ```
 CREATE TABLE map5.xyz (